 This section is intended to provide an opportunity to review and highlight assessment information shared by families.
-Include family information that will be helpful in the design of Early Intervention supports and services that are respectful of and culturally responsive to the child and family and their activities and routines.
-For children who are deaf or hard of hearing, document whether or not the parent(s) and sibling(s) are hearing, have some degree of hearing loss, identify as culturally Deaf, or their hearing status is unknown.
-For children who are deaf or hard of hearing, documentation that the Communication Plan was discussed/developed with the family could be included here.
-For Preschool El programs, if this is an IEP developed without a new evaluation, this section should include a summary of all new and updated family information comparable to what would be gathered when completing Section IV of the Evaluation Report.
+Include family information that will be helpful in the design of Early Intervention supports and services that are respectful of and responsive to child and family activities and routines.
+For children who are deaf or hard of hearing, document whether or not the parent(s) and siblings are Hearing, Deaf, Hard of Hearing or Unknown.
+For children who are deaf or hard of hearing, document whether or not the parent(s) and siblings are Hearing, Deaf, Hard of Hearing or Unknown.
+For children who are deaf or hard of hearing, documentation that the communication plan was discussed/developed with the family could be included here.
+For Preschool programs, if this is an IEP developed without a new ER, this section should include a summary of all new and updated family information comparable to what would be gathered when completing Section IV. of the Evaluation Report.
 Be sure to include any updates from the family about new routines, areas of growth, interests and strengths, as well as needs and barriers to participation.
-Include any early learning opportunities or community activities in which the family participate, or wishes to participate in the future.
+Include any early learning opportunities or community activities that the family is now participating in.

 With parent consent, list assistance to the family in helping them access community, medical or other non-El funded services.
 If the parent does not want to address this item, document in the child's record.